-Letter F is for the Feeling Balloon and people afraid of things growing at them.
+Letter F is for the Feeling Balloon and fear of things that grow toward you.

 A to Z entries: My post for each letter of the alphabet will be anecdotes or musings based on an element from the previous letter’s post.
 Names always changed, events always real.